 We asked a language model to answer patient questions under simple constraints.
 It matched the word count.
 It didn't match the writing.

 Ask a language model to answer a patient’s question from their medical record.
 Simple enough.
 Now add constraints: ground every claim in a specific sentence from the clinical note.
 Keep it under 75 words.
-Write in third person.
 Use past tense for events during hospitalization, present tense for prognosis.
 Match the style of a clinician writing for a lay reader.

 Each of these instructions is straightforward on its own.
 Stack them together and the model starts failing in ways that standard evaluation metrics don’t capture.